samlown/couch_tap/README.md

 # Couch Tap

-Utility to listen to a CouchDB changes feed and automatically insert, update, or delete rows matching document types into a relational database.
+Utility to listen to a CouchDB changes feed and automatically insert, update, or delete rows matching key-value conditions of incomning documents into a relational database.

-While CouchDB is awesome for developers, business people probably won't be quite as impressed when they want to play around with the data.
-Regular SQL is simply much easier to use and much more widely supported by a larger range of comercial tools.
+While CouchDB is awesome, business people probably won't be quite as impressed when they want to play around with the data.
+Regular SQL is generally accepted as being easy to use and much more widely supported by a larger range of comercial tools, such as chart.io.

 Couch Tap will listen to incoming documents on a CouchDB's changes stream and automatically update rows of RDBMS tables defined in the conversion schema.
 The changes stream uses a sequence number allowing synchronisation to be started and stopped at will.

-Ruby's fast and simple sequel library is used to provide the connection to the database.
-This library can also be used for migrations.
+Ruby's fast and simple (sequel)[http://sequel.jeremyevans.net/] library is used to provide the connection to the database.
+This library can also be used for migrations, important for frequently changing schemas.

-A simplified approach to document to row conversion is taken, so each incoming document from a change is first completely deleted, and then re-created.
+Couch tap takes a simple two-step approach converting documents to rows.
+When a change event is received for a matching `document` definition, each associated row is completely deleted.
+If the change is anything other than a delete event, the rows will be re-created with the new data.
-This makes things much easier when trying to deal with multi-layer documents and one-to-many table relationships.
+This makes things much easier when trying to deal with multi-level documents (i.e. documents of documents) and one-to-many table relationships.